 Issued Assets in Liquid are given a unique identifier (64 hexadecimal characters) when created.
 This is the only identifying information of the Issued Asset explicitly recorded on the Liquid blockchain.
 Any additional human readable metadata to ease Issued Assets recognition at the UI level, can be committed to during the issuance, and is published on servers such as the Asset Registry.
 The metadata that can be linked to an asset can be:

-- an extended name, up to 255 characters (e.g. “IPA pint - liquid.beer”), to give a human readable name to the Issued Assets
+an extended name, 5 to 255 ASCII characters in length (e.g. “IPA pint - liquid.beer”), to give a human readable name to the Issued Assets

-- a 3 or 4 characters ticker (e.g. “IPA”), used to denominate the amounts in a recognizable unit,
+a ticker, 3 to 5 ASCII characters in length (e.g. “IPA”), used to denominate the amounts in a recognizable unit,

 Each asset type can optionally be configured to allow reissuance by generating reissuance tokens when it is created.
 Assets in Liquid can also be also be verifiably destroyed by their owner to reduce the supply.

 The reissuance tokens are used to prove authority and reissue more of the newly created asset at a later date.
 These tokens can be set up with a multisignature scheme generally described as being “m of n”.
 That means that the reissuance transaction requires a group of “m” keys in order to create new tokens.